Welcome to the Barnard Center for Infant and Early Childhood Mental Health

 Welcome to the Advanced Clinical Training (ACT) Program

-The ACT Program is a 15-month, community learning structured, professional development program designed for licensed and license-eligible mental health professionals.
-It is composed of a foundations phase, an advanced clinical training phase, and two vital supporting activities – infant observation and reflective practice/consultation groups.
-The Foundations Phase introduces and grounds clinicians in the principles, knowledge, skills, and perspectives of infant and early childhood mental health and child development from prenatal to 5 years of age.
-The Advanced Clinical Training Phase focuses on specialized clinical infant and early childhood mental health treatment rooted in contemporary understanding and application of attachment and community psychoanalytic/psychodynamic perspectives, theories, and concepts.
+The ACT Program curriculum is composed of a foundations phase, an advanced clinical training phase, and two recommended supporting activities – infant observation and reflective practice consultation groups.
+The Foundations Phase introduces and grounds professionals to the culturally responsive and empirically informed principles, knowledge, skills, and perspectives of infant and early childhood mental health and child development from prenatal to 5 years of age.
+The Advanced Clinical Training Phase focuses on specialized clinical & consultative infant and early childhood mental health approaches rooted in contemporary understanding and application of attachment and community psychoanalytic/psychodynamic perspectives, theories, and concepts.
 In addition to the traditional focus on relational processes and perspectives and the reflective stance, the ACT Program integrates diversity-informed practice principles based on the Diversity-Informed Tenets for Work with Infants, Children and Families to prepare clinicians to address the influences of systemic and structural inequities on the lives of infants, children and families, themselves, and their practice.
-This includes the understanding of deeply rooted social and cultural influences of normative standards based on our history of colonization and the multiple intersectionalities of race, gender, class, ability, sexuality, age, and other social positioning factors and identities.
+This includes the understanding of deeply rooted social and cultural influences of narrowly defined standards and norms based on our history of colonization.

 ACT Program Description